Yale Entrepreneurial Society: LAUNCH pre-orientation program

 In 2022, following Yale's shift to mandatory pre-orientation programs for first-year students, YES began designing LAUNCH – a Camp Yale First-Year Pre-orientation Program focused on impact and entrepreneurship.
-Students at LAUNCH hear from founders, meet alums and students who've built Yale's entrepreneurship community, and engage in collaborative workshops at Yale's Tsai CITY and entrepreneurial hubs around New Haven.
-They also participate in fun activities including day hikes, beach trips, movie nights, and late-night scavenger hunts.
-No prior entrepreneurial experience is required.

-LAUNCH held its inaugural session on August 22–26, 2023, welcoming around one hundred first-year students.
-Programming included talks with alumni entrepreneurs such as Anne Wojcicki (23andMe) and Michael Seibel (Twitch/Y Combinator) and a visit to Techstars NYC, run in partnership with Tsai CITY.
-The University announced LAUNCH earlier that year as a new Camp Yale offering and later reported piloting it alongside two other mid-orientation programs.
+LAUNCH held its inaugural session on August 22–26, 2023, welcoming around one hundred first-year students, and was run in partnership with Tsai CITY.

 YES internships

-The YES Internship Program gives undergraduates from across the nation the opportunity to intern with one of YES's 150+ affiliated start-ups, who range from pre-seed companies to those currently financing a Series C. Through the program, students can help build a start-up from scratch while working with experienced entrepreneurs who are experts in their space.
-As they live and breathe the startup experience, YES internship participants learn the ins-and-outs of building a product to scale while collaborating with a small, innovative, and close-knit team.
+The YES Internship Program connects undergraduates from across the United States to internship opportunities with 150+ YES-affiliated start-ups, ranging from pre-seed companies to those currently financing a Series C. The program seeks to allow students to help build a start-up from scratch while working with experienced entrepreneurs.
+YES internship participants observe the process of building a product to scale while collaborating with a small team.

 Speakers & Yale INSPIRE Series

-YES brings notable entrepreneurs and successful businesspeople to speak at Yale's campus, particularly Yale alumni founders.
+YES brings entrepreneurs and successful businesspeople to speak at Yale's campus, particularly Yale alumni founders.

 In fall 2023, the Yale INSPIRE speaker series was created, bringing alumni founders back to campus for a fireside chat and dinner (typically at Mory's).
 These events were hosted in partnership with the Tsai Center for Innovative Thinking at Yale and recorded and published on YouTube.